Save Money with an Airbnb Linen Service

 #1.
-Quality, hotel-style, fast-drying, white bedding and towels are worth the investment.
+Hotel-style, fast-drying, white bedding and towels are worth the investment.

 Hotel-style means two things:

-1. Pure white in color – This makes stains easier to treat and remove than colored options that can’t be bleached.
-It will keep your laundry in circulation longer AND keep the cost of stain treatment down.
-The exception to the rule is black makeup hand towels.
+1. Pure white fabric– This makes stains easier to treat and remove than colored options that can’t be bleached.
+It will keep your laundry in circulation longer AND keep your stain treatment costs down.
+The exception to this rule is black makeup hand towels.

-2. Standardized in size – Keeping your inventory standardized will prevent you from purchasing replacements more frequently.
+2. Standardized size – Keeping your inventory sizes standardized will prevent you from purchasing frequent replacements.
 If you have large towels for the master bath and smaller towels for the guest baths, when one is permanently damaged or lost by a guest, replacing it can be a headache.
 You’ll likely need to buy more than one – even if you only need one.
-Instead, consider standardizing your inventory to 4-6 items from room-to-room and stocking extra of these 4-6 items instead of 10-15.
+Instead, consider standardizing your inventory to 4-6 items from room-to-room and stocking extra of these 4-6 items instead of 10-15 pieces.

-3. Doubling up on flat sheets instead of fitted sheets – While it’s not for all Airbnb hosts, stocking double on flat sheets and using them as fitted sheets (tucked under the mattress) can give you a safety net for inventory management.
+3. Double up on flat sheets instead of fitted sheets – While it’s not for all Airbnb hosts, stocking double flat sheets and using them as fitted sheets (by tucking under the mattress) can give you a safety net for inventory management.
 Instead of rushing to order with your Airbnb linen service for one fitted sheet, you’ll rest easy knowing you have a large inventory of flat sheets that can double as fitted sheets.
 If you are not going to double up, be sure to purchase enough inventory!
-Note – Fitted sheets are the most likely bed linen to be permanently damaged. #stains

 We have found that GhostSheets by GhostBed are the perfect bedding solution for hotel-style Airbnb laundry.
-The quick-drying, easily stain-treated sheets are the perfect balance between cost-efficiency, cleaning efficiency, and guest comfort.
+These sheets are quick-drying and easily stain-treated, making them the perfect balance between cost-efficiency, cleaning efficiency, and guest comfort.
 With the oversized top sheet and a 2″ GhostGrip elastic band around the fitted sheet, everything is strong enough to both 1) stay on securely, all night long and 2) withstand laundry service treatment at every Airbnb turnover.

-Just like the sheets, there are many options for towels.
+Just like sheets, there are many towel options.
 Airbnb guests want to get dry but don’t necessarily want the thickest towel on the market.
 Remember – hotel-style?
 The thinner the towel, the cheaper it is to replace and the easier it is to both treat for stains and dry properly.
 We recommend white, medium-thickness towels made from 100% cotton – these American Soft Linen Bath Towels are our favorites.

 Laundry Service Recommendations for the Best Airbnb Sheets & Towels